Console input and output (or console I/O) refers to the interaction between a program and the user through the command line.

 }

-This example shows how to read input data and then report that data to the user.
+This example demonstrates how to read input data and then report that data back to the user.

 #include <iostream>